shdaig/DrowsinessDetection/README.md

 # 👁 Drowsiness Detection

-A deep learning-based system for detecting blinks and classifying open/closed eye states using EEG signals from frontal and ococcipital electrodes.
+A deep learning-based system for detecting blinks and classifying open/closed eye states using EEG signals from frontal and occipital electrodes.

 ## Description